mofas/react-component-builder/README.md

 ### Dependencies

-This projects is built by Elm, which is cool and fun.
+This project is built by Elm, which is cool and fun.

 If you are not familiar with Elm.
 You can get more information [here](http://elm-lang.org/).